tempelaar-team/qclab-dev/docs/user_guide/models/tully_problems.rst

 Tully 3: Extended Coupling
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The extended coupling model is `qc_lab.models.TullyProblemThree` and the quantum-classical Hamiltonian is given by
+The extended coupling model is `qclab.models.TullyProblemThree` and the quantum-classical Hamiltonian is given by

 .. math::